We’re talking about real things, progressive web apps or PWAs, announced by Google two years ago.

 Being extremely pricey and labour-consuming to create and run, native apps attract a smaller audience.

 A recent survey shows that users spend more than 70% of their time on three of their favourite apps.

 Thus, most of the apps risk being overlooked and only bring their developers losses.

 This proves the fact that retailers had better concentrate on transforming their websites into PWAs rather than making them more adaptive or turning to native apps.

-Before choosing an option, check out the full comparison of a responsive website, native app, and a progressive web app for e-commerce.
+Before choosing an option, check out the full comparison of a responsive website, native app, and progressive web app for e-commerce.

 Websites vs native apps vs PWAs

 |Availability on a marketplace||No||Yes||No|

 |Security||Varies from low to high||High||Varies from low to high|